 Step 1 Add source photos

-Click "Add Photo" button to browse source photos, or click the inverted triangle arrow next to the "Add Photo" button and then select "Add Photo Folder" option to import photo folder.
+Click "Add Photo" button to browse source photos, and then select "Add Photo Folder" option to import photo folder.
 You could also directly drag and drop source photos/photo folders into this photo slideshow maker.
 Imported photos would be generated into photo slideshow upon loading automatically.
 You could then play back generated photo slideshow.

 Step 2 Set output format

 Click the drop-down box right before the big green "Convert" button and then hit "Change" option.
 On the popup Profile window, select a suitable profile as output format.